k0001/k0001.github.com/articles/opaleye-sot.md

 It is worth mentioning that writing `C::C` and `T::T`, instead of the more _whitespacey_ and traditional `C :: C` and `T :: T` is just a personal syntactic preference of mine so as to reduce any accidental whitespace noise.
 You may choose to do otherwise.
+It might even be convenient to define a synonym for this, something like `tUser = T :: T User`.
 Maybe this aspect of things will improve once the [`TypeApplications`](https://phabricator.haskell.org/D1138) language extension lands in GHC.